The Office of Justice, Peace and Care for Creation

 The Sisters of Notre Dame de Namur were founded to serve people in poverty in the most abandoned places.
 We believe many aspects of today's society contribute to keeping people poor.
 We work to change these oppressive structures and to help people gain what each has a right to - food, clothing, shelter, medical care, and education.

-Although we work on many local, regional and national social issues, Sisters of Notre Dame de Namur from the Ohio Province have three concerns that are of the utmost importance to us: immigration, human trafficking, and care for creation.
+Although we work on many local, regional and national social issues, Sisters of Notre Dame de Namur from the Ohio Province have three concerns that are of the utmost importance to us: immigration, anti-racism, and care for creation.
 We invite you to work with us.
-Please contact Teresa Phillips, Director of Office of Justice Peace and Care for Creation, at [email protected].
+Please contact Teresa Phillips, Director of Office of Justice, Peace and Care for Creation, at [email protected].

 Teresa Phillips